mirumee/ariadne-website/docs/unions.md

 }
 ```

-Your union will also need a special resolver named *type resolver*.
-This resolver will we called with an object returned from a field resolver and current context, and should return a string containing the name of an GraphQL type, or `None` if received type is incorrect:
+Your union will also need a special resolver called a *type resolver*.
+This resolver will we called with an object returned from a field resolver and the current context.
+It should return a string containing the name of a GraphQL type, or `None` if the received type is incorrect:

 ```python
 def resolve_error_type(obj, *_):